Agave angustifolia [a-GAH-vee angustifolia] is a member of the Agavaceae family and is native to Costa Rica, Central America, and Mexico (Sonora).

 The propagation of this plant is quite simple.

-Divide the pups and replant them wherever you wish, or if the parent plant produces plantlets when it flowers, separate these and replant them.
+Divide the pups and replant them wherever you wish, or if the parent plant produces plantlets when it flowers, separates these and replant them.

 Caribbean Agave Pest or Disease Problems